There are two ways to obtain the MAC address:

 Please note when you have just connected the micro-usb power to the device, the green light will start flashing as the device will be running the USB connection mode for the first 15 minutes, but your device should sense and sync normally.
 It will quit this mode automatically after 15 minutes.
 Please wait about 30-45 minutes for the device to leave the USB connection mode and equilibrate with its environment to have the best temperature accuracy.

 The WS1 and WS1 Pro device can be powered both by AA alkaline batteries and rechargeable batteries.
-These Ubibot devices will not recharge rechargeable batteries.
+However, these Ubibot devices will not recharge rechargeable batteries.

 The following examples are tested under default synchronisation and sampling settings.
 The WS1 and WS1 Pro are tested with VARTA industrial batteries.